garrandall/popular-music-data/tracks/coming-home-keith-urban-julia-michaels.md

 People who know the real me
 And all the ways to love me back to life

-Mhm, I gotta get it right, ooh yeah
+Mhm, I gotta get it right, ohyeah
-Get it right, ooh yeah
+Get it right, ohyeah

 There's a place that I know where they all know me
 I gotta get back now to the ones who love me